 Sharia is a fourth year epidemiology student.
 She is broadly interested in applying advanced epidemiological methods to questions about environmental exposures, especially waterborne exposures.
 Her dissertation explores the relationship between gestational and early childhood arsenic exposure and infectious disease symptoms in childhood, using causal inference and longitudinal methods.
 She received her MPH in Global Epidemiology from Emory University and has previously worked at Oregon State University's College of Pharmacy, the International Centre for Diarrhoeal Disease Research, Bangladesh, and the Centers for Disease Control and Prevention.

-PhD Advisor: Robert Tanguay
+PhD Advisor: Robyn Tanguay

 Prarthana received her Bachelor of Science in Biology from California State University Fullerton in 2016, and is currently a third year graduate student.
 She is interested in exploring how the downstream targets of aryl hydrocarbon receptor activation, including long non-coding RNAs, are involved in PAH toxicity in the zebrafish model.